bapushinde/kubernetes/README.md

     ```
 #### Now Join each worker Nodes to Master node in the cluster by running `kubeadm join` command from Worker node VM

-*Important!:* To join worker node in the cluster please Switch to Worker Node VM terminal (Do this for each worker node)
+*Important!:* To join worker node in the cluster, Please Switch to Worker Node's VM terminal **(Repeat this step for each worker node)**

 1. Copy `kubeadm join xxxxxx ` command from text editor previously copied as `kubeadm init` command output & run on each **Worker Node**
 i.e.